 A trade association offering resources and general information about developments in the industry.

 A surety bond is a written agreement between three parties in order to guarantee compliance, payment, or performance of an act.
 A government entity or project owner (obligee) requires that a person or entity (principal) secure a guarantee from a surety company (surety).
 If the principal fails to perform the act as promised, the surety is contractually liable for losses sustained.
+A "surety bond" is a broad term used for thousands of different types of bonds across the country.
+Specific types of surety bonds are often identified by the industry type.
+For example, contractor bonds, auto dealer bonds, public adjuster bonds, and many more.
 Please see our Surety Bonds Learning Center for more detailed information on what surety bonds are, how they work and how much they cost.

 As it relates to surety bonds, the term is the length of time that the bond is in effect.